ojarsbuddy/bbo/bbo directing messages.md

 ⚠️⚠️⚠️ Remember to self-alert! ⚠️⚠️⚠️

-🎁🎁🎁 Holiday Games at Special Times
+🎁🎁🎁 Holiday Game at Special Time
-Tuesday September 7th game
-starts at 1:00 and finishes at about 3:00.
 Thursday September 16th game
 starts at 1:00 and finishes at about 3:00. 🎁🎁🎁